ranchercommunity/mrdx_reloaded/MRDX.Game.MoreMonsters/README.md

 To generate new monsters, follow the below steps.

 1. Access the Shrine
-2. Enter in the first letter of the main for the Artist Name
+2. Enter 'More Monsters' for the Title of the song.
-3. Choose any of the first X options, where X is the number of unique species starting with that letter in the mod.
+3. Choose any of the available species combinations!
-4. Reference the 'UsageDocuments/MonsterData' file in the mod directory for information regarding stat growths and other important information, and a list of which letters (and offset) will generate the monster.
+4. Optionally, to reduce the page count, also enter the main breed name for the Artist if you know which monster you want to create!